YoshihiroIchinose/E5Comp/ExternalSharingMonitoring_en.md

 # Email notification of unauthorized B2B external sharing operations
-As a complement to DLP, I'd like to introduce a sample procedure that recognizes those operations from the audit log and notifies them by email when internal users share files to external users in unauthorized domains through SharePoint Online, OneDriver for Business, Teams, etc.
+As a complement to DLP, I'd like to introduce a sample solution that recognizes those operations from the audit log and notifies them by email when internal users share files, sites, or groups to external users in unauthorized domains through SharePoint Online, OneDriver for Business, Teams, etc.
-The approximate mechanism of this operation is as follows.
+The approximate implementation of this solution is as follows.
 1. Repare a SharePoint list to manage allowed domains
 2. Repare a SharePoint list to record sharing operations
-3. Set up an email notification to the user who performed the sharing operation triggered by an item creation in the SharPoint list via Power Automate
+3. Set up an email notification to the user who performed the sharing operation via Power Automate which will be triggered by an item creation in the SharPoint list
-4. Use Azure Automate to pull unauthorized share operations to external users of domains from the audit log at regular intervals and write logs of new share operations to the SharePoint list while eliminating duplicates
+4. Use Azure Automate to extract unauthorized share operations to external users of domains from the audit log at regular intervals and write logs of new sharing operations to the SharePoint list while eliminating duplicates

 Considerations
-1. Azure Automate is not expensive but pay-as-you-go charges based on throughput
+1. Azure Automate is not expensive but provided as pay-as-you-go charges based on throughput
-2. Power Automate email notifications are email notifications sent by the user who set them up, and Office 365 built-in licenses have a processing limit of 6,000 per day
+2. Power Automate email notifications will be sent by the user who set them up, and Office 365 built-in licenses have a processing limit of 6,000 per day
 3. If you want to provide timely notifications in units of several hours, the range of logs extracted by Azure Automate should also be limited to the range of the last few hours, and the frequency of schedule execution of Azure Automate should be several hours cycles.
 It's ok that ranges of logs extracted by Auzre Automate overlap because this script elimantes duplicated activities by comparing recored activities in the SharePoint list before it writes logs to the SharePoint list.
-4. If you want to send another email notification for testing again, delete the item related to the sharing activities from the SharePoint list.
+4. If you want to send another email notification again for testing, delete the item related to the sharing activities from the SharePoint list.
 This ensures that when Azure Automate writes the log again in the SharePoint list, Power Automate sends an email notification for that item.

 # Preparation